 Like many young artists of the early '60s, the members of the Who focused on cover songs first.
 The A-side of their previous single, 1964's "Zoot Suit," was written by the High Numbers' manager, while the B-side was a thinly written copy of Slim Harpo's "Got Love if You Want It."
 It's understandable, then, that when Townshend sat down to write "I Can't Explain," he ended up creating a fairly derivative piece of work.

-Listen to the Who Perform 'I Can't Explain'
+Watch the Who's 'I Can't Explain' Video

 Whatever it was about, "I Can't Explain" got the Who off to a fast start in the U.K., where it peaked at No. 8 after going out to the BBC on Jan.
 15, 1965.
 Establishing a pattern that would go on for several years, the single didn't fare as well in the States, getting no higher than No. 93 – but before the '60s were out, the band would find themselves resting comfortably at or near the top of the charts on either side of the Atlantic.